Redundancy Who Pays – Understanding Your Rights and Payment Responsibilities

 When Employers Can Pay Redundancy

 Solvent companies must pay redundancy from their own funds, typically making payment on the employment termination date or an agreed alternative date set out in writing.
-The employer offers this payment as part of the final settlement, often combining it with notice pay and payment for accrued but unused holiday entitlement.
+The employer offers this payment as part of the final settlement, often combining it with notice pay, payment for accrued but unused holiday entitlement, and other money owed by the employer.

 Employers must provide a written calculation showing exactly how much redundancy pay was determined, breaking down the age-related multipliers, years of service, and weekly pay used in the calculation.
+If an employee believes the calculation is incorrect, they may need to provide evidence—such as employment contracts or correspondence—to support their claim and request a review.
 This transparency helps prevent disputes and allows employees to verify the accuracy of their payments.

 Many employers provide enhanced or contractual redundancy pay that exceeds statutory minimums.
 These enhanced schemes may offer more generous multipliers, higher weekly pay caps, or additional benefits like career transition support.
 When an employer offers enhanced terms, they become contractually bound to honor these commitments.

 The timing of payment is crucial for cash flow planning.
 While the standard expectation is payment with the final paycheck, employers facing temporary cash flow issues can negotiate alternative payment schedules in writing.
+Redundancy pay and other money owed, such as notice pay or holiday pay, may be made as separate payments, each accompanied by its own documentation.
 However, unreasonable delays expose employers to legal claims and potential tribunal action.

 Some employers struggling with redundancy costs may explore government support options, particularly if the redundancies are part of a broader business rescue plan.
 Companies in Company Voluntary Arrangements (CVA) can sometimes access government assistance, though this support is limited and subject to strict eligibility criteria.